-The lower floor has an air-conditioned parlor with study tables and an open fireplace.
+The lower floor has a spacious, air-conditioned parlor with study tables and an open fireplace.
 Butler is next door to Ludlum and close to Hudson and Woodson classrooms.